NLP Hypnosis and Meditation

 You can . . .

-Why is it some people see X and others don’t?
+Why is it that some people see X and others don’t?

 What is it that will help you to know whether to do X or Y?

-As humans we like to associate ideas, even when there is no logical pattern present.
+As humans, we like to associate ideas, even when no logical pattern is present.

-The simplest linkage word is ‘and’.
+The most straightforward linkage word is ‘and’.
 We can link one, two or three factual statements with a statement that leads our client somewhere useful.
-Presenting a few undeniably true statements before a useful command makes the speaker more trustworthy and the command more acceptable.
+Presenting a few undeniably factual statements before a useful command makes the speaker more trustworthy and the command more acceptable.

-“You’re listening to me [assuming they are] and you want to relax [if they do] and you’ve started to relax, now [command] and you’re now going into a really useful relaxed state [command].”
+“You’re listening to me [assuming they are], and you want to relax [if they do], and you’ve started to relax, now [command], and you’re now going into a beneficial relaxed state [command].”

-When can be used as a stronger version of and.
-For example:
+When can be used as a more robust version of and, For example:

-“You’re listening to me and you want to relax, and when you’ve started to notice that you’ve begun to relax, that’s a sign that you’re able to go into a really deep state, now.”
+“You’re listening to me, and you want to relax, and when you’ve started to notice that you’ve begun to relax, that’s a sign that you’re able to go into a profound state, now.”

 Process language combines all the above, giving your client a powerful direction but no or very little content.